Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 • Baidu offers competitive technology offering today due to Apollo’s strengths

-Early-stage funding in Automotive Start-ups, which includes Pre-Seed, Seed, A and B Series, amounted to $24 Billion between 2021 & Q1 2023.
+Early-stage funding in Automotive start-ups, which includes Pre-Seed, Seed, A and B Series, amounted to $24 Billion between 2021 & Q1 2023.

 Electric vehicles ($12B), Mobility business models ($6B) and autonomous vehicles ($6B) accounted for most of the funding.
-Funding in Web3, which supports the decentralization, privacy and transparency, rose from $29M in 2021 to $36M in 2022.
+Funding in Web3, which supports decentralization, privacy and transparency, rose from $29M in 2021 to $36M in 2022.

-Funding rebounded in 2023 to $2.6 Billion, from $1.9B in 2022, but it’s still below 2021 ($3.6B).
+Funding rebounded in 2023 to $2.6 Billion, from $1.9 Billion in 2022, but it’s still below 2021 ($3.6B).

 Autonomous Driving Software, next-generation sensors and computing are in demand, with tele-operation emerging